 In many cases, a cause can’t be determined.

-Polyuria (excessive urination) and polydipsia (excessive thirst) are hallmarks of kidney disease.
-It is always important to see your veterinarian if you notice your cat drinking and/or urinating more than usual.
+Excessive thirst and urination and are the hallmarks of kidney disease.
+Always speak to your veterinarian if you notice your cat drinking and/or urinating more than usual.
 This occurs because the kidneys lose their ability to concentrate urine, meaning excess water is lost.
 To compensate, the cat drinks more but dehydration becomes a common problem among cats with kidney disease.

 As metabolic waste products build up in the blood, your cat begins to feel pretty unwell.
 As you would well know, when you feel unwell, you lose your appetite.
 It is very common for cats with kidney disease to go off their food.